 How to Get to Cinque Terre

-If you’ll be flying into Italy to visit Cinque Terre, the closest airport is Pisa (PSA), a mere 60 km away.
+Flight: If you’ll be flying into Italy to visit Cinque Terre, the closest airport is Pisa (PSA), a mere 60 km away.
+Milan and Florence are also good options to fly into and then take a train to Cinque Terre.
 From Pisa, you can easily board a train to La Spezia Centrale.
-To book trains within Italy, check fares on either Trenitalia or Italo.
+To book trains within Italy, on either Trenitalia or Italo, check fares and book on Omio platform.

 Riomaggiore